ncatlab/nlab-content/pages/3/0/0/5/25003/content.md

 7. for all $a \in R$, $a \neq 0$ if and only if $a \lt 0$ or $0 \lt a$

+## Properties

+The order in an ordered Kock field is a strong linear affirmative [[antithesis partial order]].

 ## See also

 * [[Kock field]]